Jamcdonald120/Titancraft-Above-Wiki/Bosses/Beastmaster.md

 title: Beastmaster
 description: History, Trivia, Credits
 published: true
-date: 2026-08-11T18:13:07.310Z
+date: 2026-08-11T19:12:15.152Z
 tags:
 editor: markdown
 dateCreated: 2026-08-10T16:57:59.757Z
 ---

 ## **Location**
-The Beastmaster is a boss on the Mangrove Swamp island.
+The Beastmaster is a boss on the [Mangrove Swamp island](../Islands/Mangrove).
 They are enclosed in an open arena near the center of the island.
+Surounding their arena are many spikes with mob heads on.

 ## **Fight**
 The Beastmaster fights with two distinct phases, one where they run towards their target to punch them, and another where they slowly stalk their target and send Beasties to fight for them.
 They start the fight in their aggressive phase, and switch to their Beastie phase every time one of 6 segments of their healthbar has been depleted.